 "Arielle provided insightful editorial feedback on my latest book, Harbor for the Nightingale.
 This novel is a complex alternate history, but her touch made it shine.
-Her running commentary in the beta read was priceless.
+Her running commentary was priceless.
 I don't know what I would've done without her.
 And you can bet I will be asking her to beta-read my next book!"

 - Kathleen Baldwin, award-winning bestselling author of the Stranje House series.